Hakhyun-Kim/MSU_API_Test/README.md

 - Create a GitHub release with the built files
 - Upload the executables as release assets

+### ⚠️ Important: GitHub Repository Settings

+For automatic releases to work, ensure your repository has the correct permissions:
+1. Go to Settings → Actions → General
+2. Under "Workflow permissions", select "Read and write permissions"
+3. Check "Allow GitHub Actions to create and approve pull requests"
+4. Click "Save"

 ## 📝 Known Limitations

 - Currently uses mock data instead of live API